milin2436/oneshow/README.md

 执行oneshow回车
 ```
 HELP ===========================
-oneshow version v0.1.1 build time:2021-07-20 12:56:53
+oneshow version v0.1.7 build time:2022-03-17 13:32:18
 ================================

+ls              list onedrive path

+rm              remove a file or dir to trash

+auth            get a auth for new user

+users           list login users

+su              swich to other logined user

+who             show current user name

 info            show onedrive info

 d               download a file or dir or URL to local

-auth            get a auth for new user

 u               upload a file or dir to onedrive

 web             run this http super serivce (beta version)

-su              swich to other logined user

 saveUser        save current user to name

-rm              remove a file or dir to trash

-users           list login users

 search          search files by key

 mv              move file to other dir

-ls              list onedrive path

 ```